axelmma/Eval_Interpol_LCH_poly/README.md

 # Eval_Interpol_LCH_poly
-This is a in implementation in C using the FLINT library [HJP15] for the multipoint evaluation and interpolation of polynomials represented in the LCH-basis over finite fields of characteristic p as described in the paper :
+This is a in implementation in C using the FLINT library [HJP15] for the multipoint evaluation and interpolation of polynomials represented in the LCH-basis over finite fields of characteristic p as described in the paper by Axel Mathieu-Mahias and Michaël Quisquater :

 ISSAC '20: Proceedings of the 45th International Symposium on Symbolic and Algebraic ComputationJuly 2020 Pages 344–351 https://doi.org/10.1145/3373207.3404009.